-- There is a significant difference between the Massoretic and Septuagint texts in the ages of fathers at the birth of successive sons in the Messianic line, and so also in their ages at death. - The Septuagint inflates the duration of the period between creation and the flood given in the Massoretic text.
+- The Septuagint inflates the duration of the period between creation and the flood given in the Massoretic text.
 The pre-flood era generations of Genesis 5 are increased by 586 years, and the post-flood era generations of Genesis 11 are increase by 880 years.
 In total, the Septuagint extends the chronology from Adam to Abraham by more than a millennia (1466 years) over that given in the Massoretic text. - Per the Massoretic text, ages at death decreased significantly in and after Peleg's generation.
 However, this quite precipitous decline is not so sharply evident in the Septuagint.
-This profound decrease in life-span following Eber's generation, strangely missing in the Septuagint, is a significant revelatory factor in understanding the development of the human population in the post-flood era.

-- Of some concern is the insertion of the generation of Cainan in the genealogy appearing in essentially all printed copies of Luke's Gospel (see Luke 3:36).
-The question is: might Luke, who sought to set forth in consecutive order supported by a carefully investigated account of true history, have employed the Septuagint as his primary reference and been unaware of the inconsistency between Gen. 10:22-24 and Gen. 11:12-13?
-The present author is admittedly not very conversant in NT textual criticism, but it can be noted that a number of manuscripts of Luke's Gospel include the name Cainan while some others do not.
-For example, one of the more highly reputed manuscripts, Codex Beza (D), omits reference to Cainan.
-Furthermore, there exist reports that a number of writings by early church fathers omit any reference to Cainan (e.g., Josephus, Philo, John of Antioch, Eusebius; further, Origen is said to include the name Cainan, but with an asterisk).
-The following argument might be offered in defense of the possible compatibility of Luke's original writing with the Massoretic text, and questioning the legitimacy of the name Cainan appearing in Luke's account.
+This profound decrease in life-span following Eber's generation, strangely missing in the Septuagint, is a significant revelatory factor in understanding the development of the human population in the post-flood era. - ✤ Of some quite troubling concern is the insertion of the generation of Cainan in the genealogy appearing in essentially all printed copies of Luke's Gospel (see Luke 3:36).
+The question is: might Luke, who sought to set forth in consecutive order through a carefully investigated account of true history, have employed the Septuagint as his primary reference and been unaware of the inconsistency between Gen. 10:22-24 and Gen. 11:12-13?
+The present author is only casually conversant in NT textual criticism, but it can be noted that a number of manuscripts of Luke's Gospel include the name Cainan while there are others that do not. - For example, one of the more highly reputed manuscripts, Codex Beza (D), omits reference to Cainan.
+Furthermore, there exist reports that a number of writings by early church fathers omit any reference to Cainan (e.g., Josephus, Philo, John of Antioch, Eusebius; further, Origen is said to include the name Cainan, but with an asterisk). - The following argument might be proffered in defense of the possible compatibility of Luke's original writing with the Massoretic text, and questioning the legitimacy of the name Cainan appearing in Luke's account.
 The name Cainan may have been inserted by later copyists who, being naturally inclined to use a Greek source as they wrote in the Greek language, would have likely consulted the Septuagint as their primary reference.
 Such copyists, perhaps concluding that some Hebrew scribe inadvertently missed copying the name Cainan in Gen. 11:12-13, now presumed to 'correct' that oversight by inserting the name.
 In such a scenario, and with a succession of multiple copies naturally following, the spurious insertion could thereby have emerged as a 'settled' matter for future manuscripts.
-This is of course conjectural, yet neither unreasonable nor incompatible with the existence of reputable church fathers giving no credence to the existence of a patriarchal father named Cainan. - ♦ In further defense of the authenticity of the Massoretic text relative to this (spurious?) insertion of Cainan's name appearing in Gen. 11:12-13 and Luke 3:36, we can note that the ancient Samaritan Pentateuch (the Books of Moses copied by Samaritans), in contradistinction to the Septuagint, does not include the name Cainan in its version of Gen. 11:12-13.
-This comment does not presume to give credence to the whole of the Samaritan Pentateuch, but does provide further support for the opinion that the Septuagint should not be accepted as deserving a weight of authority that sets it above the Massoretic text.
+This is of course conjectural, yet neither unreasonable nor incompatible with the existence of reputable church fathers giving no credence to the existence of a patriarchal father named Cainan. - ✤ In further defense of the authenticity of the Massoretic text relative to this (spurious?) insertion of Cainan's name appearing in Gen. 11:12-13 and Luke 3:36, we can note that the ancient Samaritan Pentateuch (the Books of Moses copied by Samaritans), in contradistinction to the Septuagint, does not include the name Cainan in its version of Gen. 11:12-13.
+This comment is not intended to give, nor even to presume to give, credence to the whole of the Samaritan Pentateuch.
+Nevertheless, it does provide a measure of support for the opinion that the Septuagint should not be accepted as deserving such a weight of authority that it is ever allowed to function as a correction of the Massoretic text.